 Landowners who do not have the required preventative measures in place may find their insurance company rejects their claims.
 They may also be held liable for the costs incurred, and claims against them if it can be proven that a fire started and spread from their property.

-Dr Guy Preston, deputy director-general of Environmental Programmes in the Environmental Affairs Department, also confirmed earlier this week that they would begin a process to serve non-compliance notices on landowners along the urban fringe, instructing them to clear invasive aliens such as Port Jackson, gums, wattle, rooikrans and pine.
+Dr Guy Preston, deputy director-general of Environmental Programmes in the Environmental Affairs Department, also confirmed that they would begin a process to serve non-compliance notices on landowners along the urban fringe, instructing them to clear invasive aliens such as Port Jackson, gums, wattle, rooikrans and pine.

 “The National Veld and Forest Fire Act also requires landowners in certain areas to put in firebreaks, become members of a fire protection society, and clear invasive alien plants,” Preston adds.